isaacnmm/pestpolicy-hugo2XX/content/posts/can-no-see-ums-live-in-my-hair/index.md

 ---
 title: Can No See Ums Live in My Hair
-description: So, on whethercan no-see-ums live in my hair NO, the no-see-ums or biting midges won't live in hair but may hide temporarily or get tangled shortly. - The...
+description: So, on whethercan no-see-ums live in my hair NO, the no-see-ums or biting midges won't live in hair but may hide temporarily or get tangled shortly.
 slug: /can-no-see-ums-live-in-my-hair/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00